chanslor/ESP32_HYDRO_STATIC/SETUP.md

 ## Hardware Overview

-This system uses a **Heltec WiFi LoRa 32 V3** board with built-in OLED display to monitor water tank levels via a 4-20 mA hydrostatic pressure sensor.
+This system uses a **Heltec WiFi LoRa 32 V3** board with built-in OLED display to monitor water tank levels via a 4-20 mA hydrostatic pressure sensor and soil/rain moisture via an LM393 sensor.

 **Components:**
 - Heltec WiFi LoRa 32 V3 (ESP32-S3 with built-in OLED)
+- LM393 Soil Moisture Sensor (for rain/moisture detection)
-- INA219 Current Sensor Module
+- INA219 Current Sensor Module (optional - for water level)
-- ALS-MPM-2F Hydrostatic Sensor (4-20 mA)
+- ALS-MPM-2F Hydrostatic Sensor (4-20 mA) (optional - for water level)
-- 19.5V Dell Power Supply
+- 19.5V Dell Power Supply (only needed for hydrostatic sensor)

+**Note:** The INA219 and hydrostatic sensor are optional.
+If not connected, the system will continue to operate with moisture readings only.

 ## Required Libraries